 Investigations are typically conducted over a single night although the group has returned to several locations that have warranted a further look.
 After the main body of an investigation is concluded, TAPS reviews all voice and image recordings to look for anything unusual.
 Sometimes it seems as though a ghostly image or voice has indeed been captured.
 It's then the team's job to try to find a reasonable explanation for what caused the anomaly.
 If no real-world explanation can be found, the image, activity or sound is determined paranormal in nature.

-Any and all evidence is presented to the home or business owner for review, and the team leaders, Jason and Grant, offer their honest opinion about whether the location might truly be "haunted".
-Sometimes owners are relieved to find out there was a completely normal explanation for the activities they have witnessed.
+Any and all evidence is presented to the home or business owner for review, and the team leaders offer their honest opinion about whether the location might truly be "haunted".
+Sometimes owners are relieved to find out there was a completely normal explanation for the activities they witnessed.
 Other times, they are either shocked or elated to have their suspicions confirmed.
 The team never knows how an owner will react to the news they receive, so they always try to present their findings in as professional a manner as possible to avoid frightening their clientele.
 TAPS states that the group doesn't charge anyone for their services.

 TAPS receives more calls for help than they can cover on their own.
-For that reason, TAPS has built a network of related societies, affectionately referred to as part of the "TAPS Family".
-Each society that joins the network must meet a set of guidelines found on the TAPS website before they can even be considered for membership.
+For that reason, TAPS built a network of related societies, affectionately referred to as part of the "TAPS Family".
+Each society that joins the network must meet a set of guidelines found on the TAPS website before they can be considered for membership.
 After that, TAPS reviews each application to decide if the group seeking membership is ready and able to become yet another branch of the network.